 Many in stock

-Sitka Spruce is used for arrows because of its high strength-to-weight ratio.
-Lighter than Cedar, but heavier than Pine, Spruce makes for a stiffer, stronger arrow of medium weight.
+Sitka Spruce is used for arrows because of its high strength-to-weight ratio. about the same mass weight as Cedar, but lighter than Douglas Fir.

 A properly-spined parallel shaft will fly perfectly well, but when you shoot a tapered arrow for the first time, you’ll feel a difference.
 Tapered shafts offer several advantages over parallel shafts: